 Take a long leisurely soak at the amazing Miette Hot Springs.
 Ride on the Jasper Sky Tram up to the top of Whistlers Mountain to enjoy panoramic vistas of the downtown area and beyond.
 Explore the fascinating exhibits at Jasper Yellowhead Museum and Archives.
 Play a round of golf at Fairmont Jasper Park Lodge's golf course.
 End your days gazing up at Jasper's star-filled skies or savour a close up view through a telescope at Jasper Planetarium; the town is a designated Dark Sky Preserve.

-The following two nights are spend on a room-only basis at your chosen accommodation in Kamloops.
+The following two nights are spend on a room-only basis at the Ramada by Wyndham in Kamloops.

 The British Columbia city of Kamloops sits proudly where the North and South Thompson rivers meet.
 To the north-east, you'll find the hiking trails, ski runs, and bike park of Sun Peak Resort; to the east, get up-close to bears and cougars at British Columbia Wildlife Park; and to the west, above Kamloops Lake, you'll see clay hoodoos.
 Kamloops even has a beach - Riverside Park Beach - alongside South Thompson River Downtown; complete with water park, playground, picnic area, and summer live music.